15 Best Vegetables to Grow Indoors

 We realize that mushrooms are a fungus and not a vegetable, but we’re including them on this list anyway because they’re so easy to grow inside.
 Unlike the mold that grows in your bathroom that you can get rid of naturally, the mushrooms you can grow inside are healthy, edible, and go great in a variety of amazing vegetarian recipes.

-Fortunately, if you have no idea how to start growing mushrooms, this mushroom growing kit comes with everything you need.
-Simply start misting the kit with water, and in 10 days you’ll have gourmet mushrooms ready to eat!
+Fortunately, if you have no idea how to start growing mushrooms, these mushroom growing kits come with everything you need.
+Simply start misting the kit with water, and in 6 to 10 days you’ll have gourmet mushrooms ready to eat!

 If you don’t have the ability to forage natural mushrooms, or you don’t feel comfortable picking your own mushrooms without taking a mushroom course that can help you distinguish which ones to pick and which ones to leave alone, then growing your own mushrooms is ideal.